1. Policy Statement

 11. Disclosure of images to data subjects

-11.5.2. the process followed by School Senior Manager and the DPO or DP Manager in determining whether the images contained third parties;
+11.5.2. the process followed by School Senior Manager and the DPO in determining whether the images contained third parties;

 12. Disclosure of images to third parties

 12.1.
 The British Council School will only disclose recorded CCTV images to third parties where it is permitted to do so in accordance with the Data Protection Legislation.

 12.2.
 CCTV images will only be disclosed to law enforcement authorities in line with the purposes for which the CCTV system is in place.

 12.3.
 If a request is received from a law enforcement authority for disclosure of CCTV images, then the Head of School and/or DPO must follow the same process as above in relation to subject access requests.
 In these cases, the British Council School will ensure that the request is an adequately reasoned request and that the disclosure of images is proportionate to the purpose of the request.